mottaquikarim/pycontent/content/topics/wrangling1.md

 print('data loaded successfully')
 ```

-## The Broad Strokes: Big Picture Organization

-As a first step, you'll want to familiarize yourself with the data and organize it at a high-level.
-Before you dive into minutiae like reformatting the data within a specific column, check off the big ticket items - get rid of any excess data, set a custom index, give the columns more apropos names, sort the data...
-This makes handling the lower-level tasks much easier.

-On that note, let's set "imdbID" as the index like we did in the last section.
+We'll also set "imdbID" as the custom index like we did in the last section.

 ```python
 movies.set_index('imdbID', inplace=True)